All about edibles, extracts and topicals.

 The following chart, prepared by Health Canada, lets consumers know about THC limits, specific product rules, packaging, labelling and prohibitions for edibles, extracts and topicals.

 Edible cannabis products are foods and drinks that are infused with cannabinoid extracts.
 They come in many forms such as baked goods, candies, chocolates, lozenges and beverages.
 Packages of edible products, including containers of beverages, have a maximum of 10 mg of THC, but can contain more than one serving.
 You may see two chocolates or five candies in a package but the amount of THC in that package will still be 10 mg – moderation is always a good choice.

 Edible products can take longer to take effect, usually up to two hours, compared to smoking or vaping, where the effect is almost immediate.
-Cannabis producers are developing new beverages to create an almost immediate effect, which means that not all edibles can be treated the same.
+Some cannabis beverages have a much more rapid onset time.
 Ask cannabis retail staff how long it should take for the product you are considering buying to take effect, and how long the effect can typically last.
 Remember though, cannabis affects people differently.
 Regardless of the product, an edible’s full effect can peak within four hours, with effects lasting up to 12 hours after use.
 Some residual effects can last up to 24 hours.

 Over-consumption of edible products is reported as a common problem.
 This is especially true for new users or people unfamiliar with the newer products that will be available.
 If you are thinking of trying edibles: read the label, choose products with CBD or low THC, consume cannabis only at home, and try a small amount and wait to see how you feel.

 Store your cannabis safely.